nllpw/nllpw-org-gatsby/src/pages/workshop/index.md

 template: page
 ---

-The NLLP Workshop 2024 will take place between 12 - 16 November 2024 and will be co-located with the EMNLP 2024 conference in Miami, Florida.
+The NLLP Workshop 2024 will take place on either 15 or 16 November 2024 (exact date TBC) and will be co-located with the [EMNLP 2024 conference](https://2024.emnlp.org/) in Miami, Florida.

-#### Recording

-We plan to record the workshop on YouTube.
-For 2023 version see below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/NY-SxAVUaqk?si=IRpGDuQvMGE311uq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-#### Proceedings

-The full conference proceedings will be available on the ACL Anthology.

-#### Program

-The workshop program is [available here](https://nllpw.org/workshop/program/).

-#### Call for papers & submissions
+#### Call for papers

 The full call for papers can be found [here](https://nllpw.org/workshop/call/).

+#### Submissions

 To submit a paper, please access the [submission link](https://softconf.com/emnlp2024/nllp).

 #### Important dates